venkatesh427-linux/nodejs-on-ec2-youtube/README.md

-# Node public repo Hello World subscribe to my channel , This is the testing environment Thanks a lot for your time
+# Node public repo Hello World subscribe to my channel , This is for Node.js Application Environment Please follow the steps for integration

 Simple node.js app that servers "A Monk in Cloud"